LogtalkDotOrg/logtalk3/README.md

 https://logtalk.org/documentation.html

+The Handbook is the entry point for the Logtalk documentation.
+It includes the user manual, the reference manual, glossary, FAQ, the library overviews, plus the developer tools documentation.

 The API documentation for the core, library, tools, and contributions is provided in HTML format and can be found in the [docs](docs/) directory and also available online at: